 3 Points, Mondays, 7:10-9:00PM, Alireza Javaheri and Samim Ghamami

-Prerequisites: Financial Securities and Markets; and Stochastic Calculus, or equivalent.
+Prerequisites: Derivative Securities and Stochastic Calculus, or equivalent.

-Description: A second course in arbitrage-based pricing of derivative securities.
+A second course in arbitrage-based pricing of derivative securities.
 The Black-Scholes model and its generalizations: equivalent martingale measures; the martingale representation theorem; the market price of risk; applications including change of numeraire and the analysis of quantos.
-Interest rate models: the Heath-Jarrow-Morton approach and its relation to short rate models; applications including mortgage-backed securities.
+Interest rate models: the Heath-Jarrow-Morton approach and its relation to short-rate models; applications including mortgage- backed securities.
 The volatility smile/skew and approaches to accounting for it: underlyings with jumps, local volatility models, and stochastic volatility models.

-Prerequisites: Computing in Finance, or equivalent programming skills; and Financial Securities and Markets, or equivalent familiarity with Black-Scholes interest rate models.
+Prerequisites: Computing in Finance (or equivalent programming skills) and Derivative Securities (familiarity with Black-Scholes interest rate models)

 A problem-oriented holistic view of the rate-derivatives market is a natural way to understand the line from product creation to modeling, marketing, trading, and hedging.
 The instructors hope to convey their intuition about both the power and limitations of models and show how sell-side practitioners manage these constraints in the context of changes in market backdrop, customer demands, and trading parameters.